khou/Hackathon-Projects/LiveOn - Rikoshe Hackathon/README.md

 LiveOn
 ======

-2D Web Shooter created by Kareem Khattab, Patrick Ryan, Kevin Hou.
+2D Web Shooter created by Kareem Khattab, Patrick Ryan, Kevin Hou. <br>
-To open, right click the index.html file, and select "Open With Chrome".
+To open, right click the index.html file, and select "Open With Chrome". <br>
 To Play click the Play Button on the Main Menu.

-Controls:
+Controls:<br>
 Arrow-keys to move.
 Spacebar to fire.

-Bugs:
+Bugs: <br>
--The Collision of the bullets
+-The Collision of the bullets <br>
--The Canvas overlaps on the bottom and the player can go off the top.
+-The Canvas overlaps on the bottom and the player can go off the top.<br>
 -Score Board will not show up.

-Things we want to add:
+Things we want to add:<br>
--Collision With Player and Enemy will end the game.
+-Collision With Player and Enemy will end the game. <br>
 -Music